xcerma40/DE2-project-greenhouse/README.md

 ## Project objectives

 Our aim was to make monitoring system for greenhouse with automatic control of soil moisture, temperature and light intensity.
+Value from every sensor is displayed on LCD display.
+If soil moisture value is high then red LED is on, if it's too low then blue LED is on.
+If light intensity value is low, red
 <a name="hardware"></a>

 ## Hardware description